 Failure to follow correct procedure

-If the correct procedure for either the issue or execution of the search warrant is not followed then the court may rule that the warrant, and therefore the search, is invalid.
-If the search is invalid, then any evidence they collected was done so unlawfully and the court might refuse to have it included in the hearing of the charge.
-It may also mean that those whose premises or person were searched may have a legal claim against the police for assault or unlawful arrest, and for damage or trespass and the return of their goods.
+If the correct procedure for either the issue or execution of a search warrant is not followed then the court may rule that the warrant was invalid and the search was unlawful.
+If a search is unlawful, then any evidence the police collected may be found to be inadmissible in the proceedings that follow.
+It may also mean that those whose premises or person were searched may have a legal claim against the police.